FedericoSantona/Design-Study-SNSPD/README.md

 ### Performance Tuning

-- **Mesh resolution:** The default YAML uses 40 nm × 20 nm grid spacing with trimmed padding.
-Refine (`dx_nm`, `dz_nm`, padding) only after you identify promising geometries; doubling the resolution roughly quadruples solve time.
+- **Mesh resolution:** The example YAML now uses 30 nm × 5 nm spacing.
+Keep `dz_nm` at or below your thinnest layer (the nanowire is 7 nm); a coarser vertical step will literally skip that layer and yield zero absorptance.
+Refine (`dx_nm`, padding) once candidates emerge.
 - **Wavelength samples:** Start with the provided three-point set.
 Add back intermediate wavelengths once the design narrows.
 - **Eigenmodes:** Keeping `num_modes=2` targets fundamental TE/TM modes.
 Increase only if you expect higher-order modes to contribute.
 - **Backend choice:** The finite-difference backend (`empy_fd`) is fastest without extra dependencies.
 Switch to `empy_native` only when you need EMpy’s higher fidelity and have it installed.